scsibug/Recipes/cauliflower_mash.md

 Add all incredients into a mixing bowl, and stir with a fork until melted and well mixed.
 Hold back 2 oz. of cheese for topping.

+Season with salt, pepper, and garlic powder to taste.

 Pour into caserole dish, and top with the remaining cheese.
 Cover and bake at 350 F for approximates 30 minutes.
 Uncover and broil until the cheese is browned.

+Top with sliced green onions.